-Risk Recommendation Secretariat Management Responsible Due date

-comment action party

-documents.
-This original receipts for monitoring visits

-may be performed the audit of sub- have not been

-during monitoring recipients in 2009- happening regularly

-visits, on a sample 2010.
-The audits and this is partially

-basis, using a risk- did take place. attributable to the

-based approach. understaffing of the

-finance department.

-To mitigate the

-related risks, the GF

-recommended to the

-PR to conduct semi-

-annual audits of sub-

-recipient

-expenditures,

-including the review

-of the original

-receipts for the audit

-of sub-recipients in

-2009-2010.
-The

-audits did take place.

-The LFA and the

-Secretariat will

-monitor the

-fulfillment of this

-recommendation.
+Risk Recommendation Secretariat comment Management action Responsible party Due date documents.
+This may be performed during monitoring visits, on a sample basis, using a risk- original receipts for the audit of sub- recipients in 2009- 2010.
+The audits did take place. monitoring visits have not been happening regularly and this is partially attributable to the based approach. understaffing of the finance department.
+To mitigate the related risks, the GF recommended to the PR to conduct semi- annual audits of sub- recipient expenditures, including the review of the original receipts for the audit of sub-recipients in 2009-2010.
+The audits did take place.
+The LFA and the Secretariat will monitor the fulfillment of this recommendation.